pgorod/pgorod.github.io/_pages/PowerWorkflowsTechnical.md

 operation to complete.
 Since I am already an AJAX call that easily lends itself to being made asynchronous, it would be nice to allow for that.

+#### 4. Security Groups Options

+I'd like to add the ability to restrict the presence of each specific Workflow button with the usual SuiteCRM **Security Groups** and **Roles**.
+This way you could easily configure who has which buttons available to them.

 ### Releases

 * PowerWorkflows v0.5 (Alpha) released on 15th June 2020.